“This is my art, and it is dangerous”

 “I would Rather talk about…day o…day o”

 The famous scene initially seems to remove the song from its original context, as it’s a Jamaican folk song about dock workers loading bananas onto a ship.
 It is probably Belafonte’s most famous song, but since its release, it has been parodied, occasionally in a racists context which greatly contrasts Belafonte’s own civil rights activism.
 For instance, our current Prime Minister (Justin Trudeau) admitted to wearing blackface and doing a Jamaican accent while performing “Day O” in high school.
 So how do we read the song’s presence in Beetlejuice, a film dominated by a mainly white cast?
-I think it’s done to contrast the privileged and ignorant Deetzs and their guests, who aren’t willing to talk about real issues, let alone race.
+One reading is that it’s done to contrast the privileged and ignorant Deetzs and their guests, who aren’t willing to talk about real issues, let alone race.
 The song’s subject has nothing to do with the Deetzs, which is one of the reasons it is such a strange moment.
 It isn’t their voice, and the song’s subject and singer are far more political than anything they are willing to talk about.

 The film uses multiple Belafonte songs, like “Sweetheart from Venezuela”, “Man Smart (Woman Smarter)” and “Jump in Line”, but never talks about Belafonte.
 Adam plays one of the songs at the beginning of the film, which suggests that he is a fan of Belafonte, hence its presence in the possession scene.
-But in a film preoccupied by ghosts, Belafonte is another ghostly presence in that he never appears in the film, is never mentioned, but appears in supernatural moments.
+For a story preoccupied by ghosts, Belafonte is another ghostly presence in that he never appears in the film, is never mentioned, but appears in supernatural moments.
 His music signals that the characters have or are about to change.
 In the beginning, we hear “Man Smart (Woman Smarter)” just before the Maitland’s leave their house and die.
 The “Day O” scene is where the Deetzs discover that they are not alone in the house.
 Finally, “Jump in the Line” at the end of the film emphasizes that the characters have won and are more willing to communicate and work together as life has fallen into line.
 In each instance, Belafonte is this unseen presence, and he is not the only black character who is treated in such a way.
 There is also the silent voodoo priest in the afterlife waiting room, the one who shrinks Beetlejuice’s head.
 He is the opposite of Belafonte in that he is seen but not heard, while Belafonte is heard but not seen.

-I am not sure where these points leave us, but I do think that these detached bodies and voices further illustrate how clueless the film characters are.
+I am not sure where these portrayals leave us, but I do think that these detached bodies and voices further illustrate how clueless the film characters are.
 They are detached, so much so that it is regularly played for laughs.
 Charles leaves the city so he can relax and think about nothing.
 Delia is too in love with her art to think about anyone else.
 The Maitlands are also selfish for most of the film, as we first meet them in this giant house which everyone wants them to sell.
 Then they don’t want to share the house, and that is their main objective for most of the film.
 They are clueless about the afterlife, the very system which governs their existence yet still places them at an advantage.
 You’ll note that the Maitlands get to see their case worker after a few minutes, versus everyone else in the waiting room who has been there for years.
 The Maitlands are also constantly bitching about their house, when even Juno their case worker notes that they are lucky to have one, to be a ghost, and to enjoy a slightly carefree life.
 Each of these characters wants to live life their way, and that is clearly having some horrible effects on people like Lydia, who is just surrounded by egotistical people.

 “What’s the Good of being a ghost if you can’t frighten people away?”

-Life is hard, but death is even more so in Beetlejuice, as the legal structures which dominated our life reappear in an exaggerated way in the afterlife.
-The fact that the Maitland’s are confused and just give up on the manual demonstrates how unwilling and privileged they are.
-I think the complicated presence of Belafonte and the few other people of colour in the film continues to emphasize how privileged and oblivious these main characters are.
+Life is hard, but death is even more so in Beetlejuice, as the legal and insurance structures which dominate our life reappear in an exaggerated way in the afterlife.
+The fact that the Maitland’s are confused and just give up on the manual demonstrates how unwilling and privileged they are, and I think the complicated presence of Belafonte and the few other people of colour in the film continues to emphasize that in the main characters, excluding possibly Lydia.
 Is that commentary intentional or am I reading into things?
+Yes.
 I love the film, and so I am inclined to think that the Belafonte moments emphasize how unpolitical and privileged the other characters are, regardless of if that was intended or not.

 We also should consider Beetlejuice’s unmade sequel, Beetlejuice Goes to Hawaii.
 Apparently, Charles and Delia try to develop a resort on ancient burial grounds in Hawaii, and the native spirits begin haunting the guests until Lydia summons Beetlejuice for help.

-There is a lot to unpack with this sequel plot, and it’s hard to say if it would have been a tactful criticism of the brutal tourism industry in Hawaii or just racist as they never released anything more than this basic overview.
+There’s a lot to unpack with that sequel plot, and it’s hard to say if it would have been a tactful criticism of the brutal tourism industry in Hawaii or racist, as they never released anything more than this basic overview.
 It could have been really interesting depending on its representation of the indigenous community and its discussion on colonization and death.
 Or maybe it would have totally dismissed these issues, been deeply flawed, and made it difficult to enjoy the original film.
 Who knows?
 Regardless of what could have been, I find it interesting that the sequel would have removed the Deetzs from this privileged suburban home and inserted them into a potential discussion about exploitation and lost history.
 Had the sequel gone in this direction, perhaps there would be more critical readings of how the original deals with white privilege, or if its aware of that treatment.
-Or maybe it would have made the caricatures in the original film more apparent.
+Then again, maybe it would have made any caricatures in the original film more apparent.
+It’s hard to say, and maybe one day there will be a sequel, seems likely given the heavily commercialized popularity of the original film.
+From Broadway musical to animated show (both of which I love along with this classic), these characters continue to extend beyond themselves, i.e. their original film, into other bodies of work like a form of possession.

-1 comment on “Possession, Privilege, and the Racial Politics of Beetlejuice (1988)Add yours →
+1 comment on “Possession, Privilege, and the Racial Politics of Beetlejuice (1988)”Add yours →

 Comments are closed.
 You can not add new comments.